-Today there are “not-wood” choices.
+Today there are a number of “not-wood” choices

 What is the best solution?

-The benefits of wood plantation shutter materials:
+The benefits of wood as a plantation shutter material:

 - The natural beauty of a wood stained finish